Stream the latest news in topics from antitrust to data privacy and everything in-between with MLex webinars

 Get the latest regulatory news by streaming on-demand webinars

-MLex webinars are a great way to meet our subject matter experts and hear them report on hot topics in the areas of antitrust, mergers, data privacy, trade, financial services and financial crime regulation.
+MLex webinars are a great way to meet our editorial team as they discuss hot topics in the areas of antitrust, mergers, data privacy, trade, financial services and financial crime regulation.
 Our team of investigative journalists provide unique insights into recent trends and the impact of regulatory actions on businesses.

 Crafting a solution to Schrems II: Is a permanent fix possible?

 27 October 2020

 On July 16, the EU’s highest court once again delivered a bombshell data protection ruling by annulling the EU-US Privacy Shield.
 The Schrems II decision has many US companies—including big tech giants like Facebook and Microsoft—trying to figure out what’s next.
 In this webinar, MLex journalists, Mike Swift and Matthew Newman, give an update on the situation and moderate a discussion with an expert panel of regulators and industry thought leaders from the US and EU about the fallout from the court’s ruling and the mitigating factors that may influence how to resolve this vexing issue.

 The Rise of the US Data Privacy Issues in Covid-19 World

 Data privacy issues are being amplified in the US—a country where coronavirus has hit the hardest and there is now a glaring gap of federal data privacy and protection laws.
 The California Consumer Protection Act, or CCPA, went into effect January 1 and is set to start being enforced this summer.
 However, COVID-19 could change the path of what many were expecting from this new law and potentially the future of data privacy laws across the country.